dgroomes/stackoverflow-look-back/README.md

   similar way but it will stop short of the downloading step.
 This page is meant to be used as an ephemeral view.
 Why?
   This is mostly just convenient so that I don't have to download the generated HTML and open it in a new tab over and over again while iterating on the UI.
-* DONE Build a FireFox extension for the tool.
-For the most part, code can be re-used, but when it comes to the extension APIs themselves, there are significant differences.
-In fact, porting the extension to FireFox has been one of the most challenging software efforts I've done in recent years!
-In part, because I've been away from JavaScript dev for so long but also because the standardization of extension APIs is still a work-in-progress.
 * Known issue: The visual elements in the page break after the 1500th post in Chrome.
 I think this is because of an internal limit on CSS Grid sizes.
 See the note in the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and